ANGdesarrollo/BackEnd-eCommerce-NodeJS-Express-Typescript/README.md

 #### 🛡️ JOI to validate the API data
 #### 💬 SOCKET IO to handle live customer support chat
 #### 📅 DAYJS to handle dates.
+#### 💾 You can choose between using MongoDB Atlas or a local Filesystem for data persistence.

 ###⚛️ Frontend: